 The purpose of Chapter 205A-HRS, and Planning Commission Rule No. 9, Special Management Area Rules and Regulations of the County of Hawaii, is to preserve, protect, and where possible, to restore the natural resources of the island's coastal zone areas.
 Special controls on development within these areas have been enacted to prevent permanent loss of valuable resources.
-Upon review of the subject request, the Planning Director finds that the proposed grubbing and mowing of the project site is consistent with State and County Special Management Area policies, as outlined below:
+Upon review of the subject request, the Planning Director finds that the proposed fencing of the project site is consistent with State and County Special Management Area policies, as outlined below:

-- a) Recreational Resources: The proposed grubbing and mowing of the project site to allow for the continued maintenance of vegetation will not interfere with potential recreational uses of the shoreline area fronting the project site or in surrounding areas.
-The clearing of vegetation may actually benefit users of the shoreline by removing vegetative impediments.
+- a) Recreational Resources: The proposed fencing of the project site to keep out vagrants from using the property as a staging area for intrusions onto adjoining properties and the proposed fencing will not interfere with potential recreational uses of the shoreline area fronting the project site or in surrounding areas.
 No use is being introduced to the project site which may directly conflict with potential recreational resources in the area. - b) Historical and Natural Resources: An archaeological inventory survey identified nine sites within the project site.
 Six of these sites were significant solely for information content and will undergo data recovery by the applicant.
 The remaining three sites, consisting of a heiau, burial complex and habitation site, will be preserved.
 In addition to these mitigative measures, the applicant has proposed the establishment of a continuous fence line mauka of all nine archaeological sites.
-Grubbing of the project site by bulldozers will not be permitted makai of this fence line.
-Grubbing utilizing hand implements, such as chainsaws and brush cutters, will be permitted makai of the fenced line under the direct supervision of a qualified archaeologist.

-With these mitigative measures in place, these archaeological sites will not be adversely impacted by the proposed grubbing and mowing activities.
+Fencing of the project site will not be permitted makai of this fence line.
+With these mitigative measures in place, these archaeological sites will not be adversely impacted by the proposed fencing activities. - c) Scenic and Open Space Resources: The project site is not located within an area recognized by the General Plan as an example of natural beauty.
+The proposed fencing activity will not have any adverse effect upon the County's open space and scenic resources due to the limited nature of the proposed activity.

-- c) Scenic and Open Space Resources: The project site is not located within an area recognized by the General Plan as an example of natural beauty.
-The proposed grubbing and mowing activity will not have any adverse effect upon the County's open space and scenic resources due to the limited nature of the proposed activity.
-The proposed grubbing and mowing activity has the potential to increase the open space and scenic opportunities from Alii Drive by eliminating the heavy overgrowth of weeds and exotic vegetation. - d) Coastal Ecosystems: Since no extensive construction activities are being considered under the applicant's proposal, concerns regarding runoff, erosion and ambient dust generated by the grubbing and mowing activity will be minimal and temporary.
-A grubbing permit will be required by the Department of Public Works, which will review the proposed activity and its conformance with Chapter 10 of the Hawaii County Code regarding Erosion and Sedimentation Control.
-All mechanized grubbing activities will occur at least 60 feet from shoreline.
-Only hand clearing will be conducted makai of the fence line.
-These limitations will minimize any potential adverse impact to the nearby coastal ecosystem. - e) Economic Uses: Potential economic uses of the nearby coastal areas will not be adversely impacted by the proposed grubbing and mowing activities since these activities are solely to eliminate an existing fire hazard and to improve the aesthetics within the project site. - f) Coastal Hazards: The project site is located within an area affected by the 100-year frequency floods and coastal flooding hazards.
-A grubbing permit will be required from the Department of Public Works, which will review the proposed activities in accordance with the requirements of Chapter 27, Hawaii County (Flood Control) Code.
+- d) Coastal Ecosystems: Since no extensive construction activities are being considered under the applicant's proposal, concerns regarding runoff, erosion and ambient dust generated by the fencing activity will be minimal and temporary. - e) Economic Uses: Potential economic uses of the nearby coastal areas will not be adversely impacted by the proposed fencing activities since these activities are solely to keep out vagrants from using the property as an staging area for intrusions onto the adjoining property. - f) Coastal Hazards: The project site is located within an area affected by the 100-year frequency floods and coastal flooding hazards.
 No structure or use in being proposed within the project site.
 Therefore, potential dangers to life and property within the project site will be negligible.